nicolaschenet/dotfiles/README.md

 ./install.sh
 ```

-Executables are available in `install-dotfiles/dist` if necessary.
+Executables are available in the `dist` directory if necessary.